 What are web-safe fonts?

-In most online text editors you tend to find the same, small set of available fonts.
-Why a small set and why only these fonts?
+Most online text editors include the same small set of available fonts.
+Why a small set, and why only these fonts?
 Because they are the ones typically installed on your device.
-These are the fonts that are normally referred to as "web-safe" fonts.
-Sometimes they are also called "default" or "system" fonts as well.
+These fonts are usually referred to as "web-safe" fonts.
+Sometimes they are also called "default" or "system" fonts.

-As you can imagine, the resulting list of installed fonts can vary greatly from device to device.
-However, there is a small subset of fonts that are almost always found on any device.
-Those are what we refer to as web-safe fonts:
+As you can imagine, the resulting list of installed fonts can vary significantly from one device to another.
+However, a small subset of fonts is almost always found on any device.
+These are what we refer to as web-safe fonts:

 - "safe" because they are available on pretty much every device.

 - "web" because they are used when editing documents online.

-In the BEE editor, you will find these web-safe fonts at the top of any font selection tool.
+You will find these web-safe fonts at the top of any font selection tool in the builder.
 They are:

 - Lucida Sans